x95castle1/convention-server-accelerator/README.md

 ### make unapplyp

-This will delete the package repository and package for multi-purpose-convention-server.
+This will delete the package repository and package for ARTIFACT_ID_PLACEHOLDER.
 This is useful when tear down the convention server installed via a package.

 ```shell
 make unapplyp